Skip to content

 One of the most important aspects of gardening is understanding your plant's water needs.
 It’s very easy for plants to suffer from a lack of water as the summer heat constantly dries out the soil.
 It’s also important to make sure you don’t overcompensate and provide too much water.
 This can be avoided by researching each plant you’re planning to grow, so you know how much water is generally needed and avoid waterlogging the soil.

-watering garden with watering can
+watering garden with watering can Quick tips for watering plants:

 1) Typically, the best time to water your plants is early morning.
 The plants will be able to absorb most of the water before it evaporates.